rohanVizexperts/TRELLIS/README.md

 <!-- Training -->
 ## 🏋️‍♂️ Training

-TRELLIS’s training framework is organized to provide a flexible and modular approach to building and fine-tuning large-scale 3D generation models.
+TRELLIS's training framework is organized to provide a flexible and modular approach to building and fine-tuning large-scale 3D generation models.
 The training code is centered around `train.py` and is structured into several directories to clearly separate dataset handling, model components, training logic, and visualization utilities.

 ### Code Structure